 John is a Capitol Hill veteran, having served as Legislative Director and Chief of Staff to U.S. Representative Adam Smith, currently the Chairman of the House Armed Services Committee.
 John managed the Congressman’s HASC, technology and telecommunications portfolios as well as House New Democrat Coalition activities.
 John also brings broad private sector experience, including opening the DC office for BrightSource Energy, a leading solar technology company.
 Previously, he was Founder of an energy consulting firm based in Seattle and Managing Director of Corporate Affairs at Imperium Renewables, Inc., one of the nation’s leading biofuel producers, which was acquired in 2015 by Iowa based Renewable Energy Group (REG).
 He holds an undergraduate degree from Seattle University and a Master’s degree from American University.

 In a career spanning policy, communications and politics, John is known as one of the most influential and connected Republican strategists.
 Previously, he led the YG Network, a nonprofit issue advocacy organization and acted as an outside advisor to House Majority Leader Eric Cantor.
 John served as Deputy Chief of Staff during Cantor’s tenure as Republican Whip and Majority Leader where he oversaw communications, strategic initiatives and political outreach.
 Earlier John was a Founder of AB+M Partners, a strategic communications and public affairs firm, and held leadership roles at the Pharmaceutical Care Management Association, America’s Health Insurance Plans, the Pharmaceutical Research and Manufacturers of America, Freddie Mac and Burson-Marsteller.
-An alum of Franklin and Marshall College and the Johns Hopkins Bloomberg School of Public Health, John was also a resident fellow at the Harvard Institute of Politics in 2013.
-John is a Seattle native, where he currently lives with his wife and two daughters.
+He is an alum of Franklin and Marshall College, the Johns Hopkins Bloomberg School of Public Health and the Harvard Institute of Politics.
+John, a native of Seattle, lives in the north end with his wife Joanna and two daughters.
 He is currently on the Board of Trustees for the Seattle Metro Chamber of Commerce.

 Tim understands that advocacy is ultimately about telling the right story – succinctly, consistently, and effectively.
 And he understands exactly what our clients need because he’s been one.
 As a senior vice president at Plum Creek, and then Weyerhaeuser, Tim oversaw government relations, corporate communications, public affairs, sustainability, and community engagement.
 Tim’s 20+ years of advocacy also includes nearly a decade of consulting – a previous stint at Monument, and as a partner at K&L Gates.
 In government, Tim served as an International Trade Advisor in the Clinton White House, Chief International Trade Counsel for the Senate Finance Committee, and as a law clerk for the Ninth Circuit Court of Appeals.
 Tim is a graduate of Cornell University and Cornell Law School.
 In his spare time, he does triathlons, and has completed four Ironman triathlons.
 Tim and his wife Lori live outside Seattle with their three kids.